 Every Racket language has a reader; every reader has a read-syntax function; and every read-syntax function will contain some kind of parser.
 A parser converts a source string into a structured representation called a parse tree.

-Rather than build a parser by hand, we used the brag language to convert a grammar into a parse function.
+Rather than building a parser by hand, we used the brag language to convert a grammar into a parse function.

 We learned how a tokenizer cooperates with the parser to filter out irrelevant characters from the source string, and categorize others.